Overview

 Concord Atlantic has discretion with respect to directing and supervising the investments of all client accounts.
 The

-which incorporates suitability rules, i.e. Know-Your-Customer.
-Any limitations on this authority shall be included in
+incorporates suitability rules, i.e. Know-your-Customer.
+Any limitations on this authority shall be included in the

-the Investment management Agreement and amended from time-to-time, as necessary.
-This includes the type of
+Investment management Agreement and amended from time-to-time, as necessary.
+This includes the type of securities

-securities bought and sold and the total amount of securities bought and sold.
-The limitations on the Advisor's
+bought and sold and the total amount of securities bought and sold.
+The limitations on the Advisors authority in making

 Agreement which includes investment objectives, client tolerance for risk and duration of the investment program.